Offers a unique approach to becoming a better friend to FIND better friendships

 At her own birthday celebration, Glenda Shaw found herself questioning the friends and the friendships there to help her.
 It dawned on her that she did not feel truly connected to most of them.
 Something felt terribly wrong.
 She realized that what she shared with her birthday guests was proximity: they worked together, they lived close to each other, they went to the same networking events and movies.
 There were, however, other friends with whom she shared more fundamental qualities: the disposition of being encouraging to people, an attitude of looking for purpose in life, a spirit of adventure.
 Those were the friendships that meant something, the ones that felt truly deep and real.

 Glenda D. Shaw has worked for more than twenty-five years as a producer for talk television and radio shows in Los Angeles and New York for companies including Viacom, King World, and MTV.
-Nominated for two Daytime Emmys for producing and writing, she is a member of the Writers Guild of America and the National Association for Television Arts and Sciences.
+Nominated for two Daytime Emmys for producing and writing, she is a member of the Writers Guild of America, the Producers Guild of America, and the National Academy of Television Arts and Sciences.
 She has also written for magazines, including LA Style.

 Just when you thought you knew who your friends were, you read this book and realize you don’t know the half of it.
 This book taught me that friendships aren’t the cure for loneliness, but a gateway to knowing yourself better.
 Better You, Better Friends is a compelling query on the dynamics of your life relationships and an enlightening journey on how to manage them.